 The top shelf was a bit taller so rather than cut a whole other piece of wood, I used what I had and built the height with the reclaimed wood front you can see it here:

 We used these neat weathered wood boards at Home Depot for the fronts.
 They are not super soft, but weren’t really being touched so they were perfect.

-The color variation is interesting so everything was laid out to make sure of the overall flow and positioning of the knots etc.
+The color variation is interesting so everything was laid out to make sure the overall color flow and positioning of the knots were considered.

-and glued and nailed them then I used my Ryobi cordless circular saw to cut them all flush with the sides of the backing boards.
+I glued and nailed them together then I used my cordless circular saw to cut them all flush with the sides of the backing boards.

-One that was done I screwed them in place and added the handles.
+One that was done I screwed them in place then added the handles.

 Boom!
 TONS of storage for an rv and office.

 Well, do you think you can take on an rv remodel?

 I know you’re anxious to see the after.
 I really am dying to show it to you…..
 It was a huge undertaking and took nearly 3 months…. but I promise, it’s SO worth it.

 The wait is over, rv remodel Finished product!